E3V3A/circuitjs1/README.md

 * (a) First make sure you have your java JDK in your Windows path.
 * (b) Also make sure you have the `JAVA_HOME` variable set to that same JDK path.

-**NOTE:** *If you already have the SDK in your PATH's, you must
+**NOTE:** :warning: *If you already have the SDK in your PATH's, you must change to JDK,
-change to JDK, as it contains the same as SDK, but also have
-the additional and required compiler tools in it.*
+as it also contain the additional and required compiler tools.*

 Open a (Windows) *Administrator* CMD shell